kylercai/OSS-AKS/rocketmq-raft/README.md

 ![](https://github.com/kylercai/OSS-AKS/blob/master/rocketmq-raft/04-step11-2-console-query-test-message.jpg)

 ### 12. Verify the auto failover for broker instances
-**go to the AKS console to delete the broker master instance pod:**
+**To simulate broker master crashing, go to the AKS console to delete the broker master instance pod:**
 ![](https://github.com/kylercai/OSS-AKS/blob/master/rocketmq-raft/05-step12-1-delete-broker-master-node-pod.jpg)
 **after the broker master instance pod terminates, in the RocketMQ console you will see the master node is automatically switched over to another pod instance:**
 ![](https://github.com/kylercai/OSS-AKS/blob/master/rocketmq-raft/05-step12-2-master-auto-switched.jpg)
 **Take actions below to verify the broker is still working after auto failover switching:**<br>
-_*on the RocketMQ console, go to the Message sheet, and check the message we send above for test is still there._
+_*on the RocketMQ console, go to the Message sheet, and check the message we send above for test is still there._<br>
-_*send a message to verify the broker is still working._
+_*send a message to verify the broker is still working._<br>
 _*because we run broker instances with StatefulSet, it will automatically recover the pod instance we killed above.
 Once the pod is recoved, it plays as slave role:_
 ![](https://github.com/kylercai/OSS-AKS/blob/master/rocketmq-raft/05-step12-3-new-master-slaves.jpg)

-### 13. Verify the scale in for broker instances
+### 13. Verify scale in for broker instances
 ```
 kubectl scale --replicas=1 statefulset/broker0
 ```
-**after the broker instances scaled in, in the RocketMQ console you will see the broker instances are scaled in, and you can see broker makes sure there is running master node:**
+**after the broker instances scale in, in the RocketMQ console you will see the broker makes sure there is a running master node:**
 ![](https://github.com/kylercai/OSS-AKS/blob/master/rocketmq-raft/06-step13-1-scale-in-result.jpg)
 _*You can then send another test message to verify the broker is still working_